craftercms/docs/source/.new-ia/by-role/architect/general-architecture.rst

 General Architecture
 ====================

-Crafter CMS distinguishes itself by its modern architecture, which in turn enables:
+CrafterCMS distinguishes itself by its modern architecture, which in turn enables:

 * Truly decoupled content management (and disconnected global delivery), composed of independent microservice-based components
 * Dynamic, personalized content delivery of every request at speed